Reserving Conference Rooms

 Once you’re back to the meeting scheduling thing, just put the date and time and that’s it!

-That is, if all you want to do is reserve the room for like an hour in the afternoon and don’t need to fuss with sending invitations to whoever’s coming and all that, you can just select the room and “Send” the reservation and call it a day!
+That is, if all you want to do is reserve the room for like an hour in the afternoon and don’t need to fuss with sending invitations to whoever’s coming and all that, you can just select the room and “Send” the reservation and call it a day.

 The reservation will appear on your personal calendar.
 From there, you can open it and cancel the meeting if you decide.

-Now that we have a central reservation option, it would be nice if you decide not to use a room you cancel it on the calendar.
+Now that we have a central reservation option, it would be nice if you decide not to use a room to cancel it on the calendar.
 You will receive a reminder for it like other calendar events; if you get an alert for a room reservation and remember you actually meant to cancel, you can double click on the event in the reminder window to open the reservation and cancel it.

 Yeah, two clicks.
 I also forgot to mention when you do schedule a room without more information, it’s like, are you sure you wanna send without a subject?
 There is literally no field labeled subject.